certitrade/checkout-demo-shop/README.md

 # checkout-demo-shop
-Simple demo webshop for the Certitrade Checkout.
+Simple demo webshop for the PayFunc Checkout.